-The holders of Redeemable Preferred Stock are entitled to vote, together with the holders of common stock, on all matters submitted to stockholders for a vote.
-Holders of Redeemable Preferred Stock have the right to vote the number of shares equal to the number of shares of common stock into which such Redeemable Preferred Stock could convert on the record date for determination of stockholders entitled to vote.
-The holders of the majority of Redeemable Preferred Stock, voting separately as a class, are entitled to elect three directors of the Company.
+The holders of Preferred Stock were entitled to vote, together with the holders of common stock, on all matters submitted to stockholders for a vote.
+Holders of Preferred Stock had the right to vote the number of shares equal to the number of shares of common stock into which such Preferred Stock could convert on the record date for determination of stockholders entitled to vote.
+The holders of the majority of Preferred Stock, voting separately as a class, were entitled to elect three directors of the Company.